-The task of writing an artist statement can be a daunting one.
-When working in a visual profession, having to explain your work in writing can seem like a gratuitous exercise.
-Yet, a good artist statement is essential for moving up as an artist.
-What’s more, it is an excellent opportunity to reflect on your practice, appreciate the value of your art, and tackle anything that isn’t working.
+Writing an artist statement can seem daunting.
+In a visual profession, having to explain your work in writing can feel gratuitous.
+But a compelling artist statement is essential to your career as an artist.
+What’s more, it’s a great opportunity to reflect on your practice, appreciate the value of your art and tackle anything that isn’t working.

 What is an artist statement?